BeccaHyland/rails_engine/README.md

 After cloning down this repo, `bundle` the Gemfile and rails `db:{create,migrate}`

+To run the test suit, from the terminal enter `rspec`

 To seed the database, run `rake import:all`

 To make API requests, boot up a local server with `rails s`, then in your browser try one of the following: